STRIDES-Codes/STAW-Health/README.md

 ## National Agricultural Workers Survey (NAWS)

 This survey is conducted by the U.S. Department of Labor, Employment and Training Administration.
 It is designed to assess both conditions of agricultural employment and demographics of workers.
-We used data from years XXXX to XXXX and extracted variables describing ----.
-These can be seen in summary/codebook here-.
+We used data from 2013 to 2016 and extracted variables pertaining to workers' demographics, income, healthcare access, baseline health, migrant status, and living conditions.

 More information and additional data access can be found on the [NAWS website](https://www.dol.gov/agencies/eta/national-agricultural-workers-survey/overview).